Waujito/youtubeUnblock/README.md

 ## OpenWRT case
 The package is also compatible with routers.
 The router should be running by free opensource linux-based system such as [OpenWRT](https://openwrt.org/).
 You should cross-compile it under your host machine.
 Be ready for compilation errors and a lot of googling about it.
 It is not such a trivial process!
 You can get crosscompilation toolsuite compatible with your router from OpenWRT repositories.
 For example, I have ramips/mt76x8 based router so for me the toolsuite is on https://downloads.openwrt.org/releases/23.05.3/targets/ramips/mt76x8/ and called `openwrt-toolchain-23.05.3-ramips-mt76x8_gcc-12.3.0_musl.Linux-x86_64.tar.xz`.
 You can find out more about your router model on it's openwrt page.
 When you download the toolsuite, untar it somewhere.
 Now we are ready for compilation.
 My cross gcc asked me to create a staging dir for it and pass it as an environment variable.
 Also you should notice toolsuite packages and replace my make command with yours. ```STAGING_DIR=temp make CC=/usr/bin/mipsel-openwrt-linux-gcc LD=/usr/bin/mipsel-openwrt-linux-ld AR=/usr/bin/mipsel-openwrt-linux-ar OBJDUMP=/usr/bin/mipsel-openwrt-linux-objdump NM=/usr/bin/mipsel-openwrt-linux-nm STRIP=/usr/bin/mipsel-openwrt-linux-strip CROSS_COMPILE_PLATFORM=mipsel-buildroot-linux-gnu```.
 Take a look at `CROSS_COMPILE_PLATFORM` It is required by autotools but I think it is not necessary.
 Anyways I put `mipsel-buildroot-linux-gnu` in here.
 For your model may be an [automake cross-compile manual](https://www.gnu.org/software/automake/manual/html_node/Cross_002dCompilation.html) will be helpful.
 When compilation is done, the binary file will be in build directory.
 Copy it to your router.
 Note that an ssh access is likely to be required to proceed. sshfs don't work on my model so I injected the application to the router via Software Upload Package page.
 It has given me an error, but also a `/tmp/upload.ipk` file which I copied in root directory, `chmod +x`-ed and run.

 Now let's talk about a router configuration.
 I installed a normal iptables user-space app: `xtables-legacy iptables-zz-legacy` and kernel/iptables nfqueue extensions: `iptables-mod-nfqueue kmod-ipt-nfqueue` and add `iptables -t mangle -A FORWARD -p tcp -m tcp --dport 443 -j NFQUEUE --queue-num 537 --queue-bypass` rule.

+If you prefer nftables this should work: `nft add rule inet fw4 mangle_forward tcp dport 443 counter queue num 537 bypass`.
+Note that kmod-nft-queue should be installed.

 Next step is to daemonize the application in openwrt.
 Copy youtubeUnblock.owrt to /etc/init.d/youtubeUnblock and put the program into /usr/bin/.
 (Don't forget to `chmod +x` both).
 Now run `/etc/init.d/youtubeUnblock start`.
 You can alo run `/etc/init.d/youtubeUnblock enable` to force OpenWRT autostart the program on boot.

+## Performance
+If you have bad performance you can queue to youtubeUnblock only first, say, 20 packets.
+To do so, use nftables conntrack packets counter: `nft add rule inet fw4 mangle_forward tcp dport 443 ct "packets < 20" counter queue num 537 bypass`.
+For my 1 CPU core device it worked pretty well.
+This works because we do care about only first packets with ClientHello.
+We don't need to process others.

 **If you have any questions/suggestions/problems feel free to open an issue.**